iDataVisualizationLab/ScagnosticsJS/README.md

 You may use default scagnostics options or you can optionally pass an `options` object with one or combination of the following fields
 * `binType`: as `'leader'` (default), currently only `'leader'` binning is supported.
 * `startBinGridSize`: default is `40`, an integer to start the binning process with (it starts with 40x40x40 bins in this case).
-* `isNormalized`: default is `false`, if it is `true` then ScagnosticsJS will skip the normalizastion step to speed up the calculation time.
+* `isNormalized`: default is `false`, if it is `true` (in case the data is already normalized)  then ScagnosticsJS will skip the normalizastion step to speed up the calculation time.
-* `isBinned`: default is `false`, if it is `true` then ScagnosticsJS will skip the binning step to speed up the calculation time.
+* `isBinned`: default is `false`, if it is `true` (in case the data is already binned) then ScagnosticsJS will skip the binning step to speed up the calculation time.
 * `outlyingUpperBound`: default is `undefined`, you may specify this outlying upper bound value to decide if a length of the Minimum Spanning Tree, built in the process of scagnostics calculation, is outlying or not.
 * `minBins`: default is `30`, this is the minimum number of bins that you expect to have after binning process.
 * `maxBins`: default is `200`, this is the maximum number of bins that you expect to have after binning process.